"

 Private Housing Rent: $2,500 per month

-Disadvantage of this approach include:
+Disadvantages of this approach include:

-Disadvantage of this approach include:
+Disadvantages of this approach include:

-• Using after tax wages may not effectively capture the true opportunity cost as it ignores individual preferences and the role of before-tax earnings on decision-making (Whittington & Cook, 2019).
+• Using after-tax wages may not effectively capture the true opportunity cost as it ignores individual preferences and the role of before-tax earnings on decision-making (Whittington & Cook, 2019).

 Consequently, there are quite a few disadvantages of this method when using wages as the opportunity cost.
 Analysts usually cannot know for sure how trade-offs are made and whether using wages would capture the full opportunity cost involved.